avinashkranjan/Amazing-Python-Scripts/GST Calculator/Readme.md

 ## GST Calculator Functionalities : 🚀

-- This is a GST Calculator where the user enters the original price and net price and the script returns the GST percentage
+- This is a GST Calculator where the user enters the original price and net price and the script returns the GST percentage.

 ## GST Calculator Instructions: 👨🏻‍💻